"Please pass the salt.”

-To break salt down to its basics, a grain of salt is an ionic compound that results from the neutralization reaction of an acid and a base.
-These are composed of related numbers of cations and anions so that the product is electrically neutral.
+To break salt down to its basics, a grain of salt is an ionic compound resulting from an acid's neutralization reaction and a base.
+These are composed of corresponding numbers of cations and anions so that the product is electrically neutral.
 These component ions can be inorganic, like chloride, or organic, like acetate.

-You might think salt only comes in one color, but salt can also come in yellow (sodium chromate), orange (potassium dichromate), red (cobalt nitrate), mauve (cobalt chloride hexahydrate), blue (copper sulfate pentahydrate, ferric hexacyanoferrate), purple (potassium permanganate), and green (nickel chloride hexahydrate).
+You might think salt only comes in one color.
+Still, salt can also come in yellow (sodium chromate), orange (potassium dichromate), red (cobalt nitrate), mauve (cobalt chloride hexahydrate), blue (copper sulfate pentahydrate, ferric hexacyanoferrate), purple (potassium permanganate), and green (nickel chloride hexahydrate).

-However, the common salt we see and serve is known as table salt.
+However, the common salt we see and serve is table salt.

 Sodium is considered a mineral and an electrolyte because it carries an electric charge.
 It works with other electrolyte minerals, like potassium, magnesium, and calcium, to balance the water levels in the body's cells.

-Sodium is an integral part of overall health as it regulates heart muscle contractions and controls blood volume.
+Sodium is integral to overall health as it regulates heart muscle contractions and controls blood volume.

-Certain foods are rich in sodium like celery, beets, and milk, for example.
+For example, certain foods are rich in sodium, like celery, beets, and milk.

-To get salt nowadays you only have to reach over the table or buy it at the grocery store.
-However, this was not always the case; in the past when people wanted salt they had to take it from the sea or even mine it from the ground.
+To get salt nowadays, you only have to reach the table or buy it at the grocery store.
+However, this was not always the case; in the past, when people wanted salt, they had to take it from the sea or even mine it from the ground.
 Yes, they mined it!

-The two main sources of salt are the sea and the sodium chloride mineral, halite, which is also called rock salt.
+The two primary sources of salt are the sea and the sodium chloride mineral, halite, also called rock salt.

 The pond was big enough to contain a lot of seawater but shallow enough to let the water evaporate quickly, leaving sea salt behind, which was then collected for use.
-In some places in the world this even occurred as a natural consequence of the tide and geography, without the need to dig ponds.
+In some places, this even occurred as a natural consequence of the tide and geography, without the need to dig ponds.

-But what about earth salt, how did salt get into the earth?
-According to Dr. Ken Rubin, assistant professor of the University of Hawaii’s Department of Geology and Geophysics, some salt deposits that ended up inside the earth started as surface salt deposits left behind by large bodies of water.
-Over time, the natural geologic movement of the earth and marine sediment buried these deposits.
+But what about earth salt?
+How did salt get into the earth?
+According to Dr. Ken Rubin, assistant professor at the University of Hawaii's Department of Geology and Geophysics, some salt deposits inside the world started as surface salt deposits left behind by large bodies of water.
+Over time, the natural geologic movement of the planet and marine sediment buried these deposits.

 There are many such locations all over the world.
 In the United Kingdom, such formations can be found in Cheshire and around Droitwich.
 In Transylvania, Maramures, and Southern Poland, medieval workers cut caves yielding high-quality rock salt.

-Austria also has its share of salt mines, and one of their cities, Salzburg, was named after them.
+Austria also has its share of salt mines, and one of its cities, Salzburg, was named after them.
 Another city named after salt is Tuzla in Bosnia and Herzegovina.
-Tuzla being the Turkish word for salt.
+Tuzla is the Turkish word for salt.

-In the United States and Canada there are extensive underground salt beds that run from the Appalachian basin of western New York through parts of Ontario and under much of the Michigan basin.
-There are also salt deposits in Texas, Ohio, Kansas, New Mexico, Nova Scotia, and Saskatchewan.
+In the United States and Canada, extensive underground salt beds run from the Appalachian basin of western New York through parts of Ontario and under much of the Michigan basin.
+Salt deposits are also in Texas, Ohio, Kansas, New Mexico, Nova Scotia, and Saskatchewan.

-Salt is extracted from underground beds either by conventional mining or by solution mining.
-In solution mining water is used to bring salt to the surface in the form of brine.
-The brine is later evaporated leaving salt crystals behind.
+Salt is extracted from underground beds either by conventional or solution mining.
+In answer, mining water is used to bring salt to the surface as brine.
+The brine is later evaporated, leaving salt crystals behind.

 Man started using salt long before recorded history.
 A treatise on pharmacology published in China dating around 2700 B.C. talks about more than 40 kinds of salt, their uses, and how they are extracted.
 The descriptions are similar to processes still being used today.

-Salt production continued in China for two more millennia, and eventually the administrations of Chinese dynasties would tax the use and production of salt.
+Salt production continued in China for two more millennia, and eventually, the administrations of Chinese dynasties would tax the use and display of salt.

-Salt had another quality that made it useful, it allowed the preservation of food like meat, fish, or fruit which would otherwise easily spoil.
+Salt had another quality that made it worthwhile and allowed the preservation of food like meat, fish, or fruit, which would otherwise quickly spoil.
 Aside from being stored longer, surplus food was now available for trade.
 This also let the food travel on longer voyages.

-Would you believe that in some areas of the world salt became so precious it was used as currency?
+Would you believe that salt became so precious in some areas of the world that it was used as currency?
 In the 6th century sub-Sahara, Moorish merchants routinely traded salt for gold ounce for ounce.
-In Abyssinia they used slabs of rock salt ten inches long and two inches thick called 'amôlés’ as currency.
+In Abyssinia, they used slabs of rock salt ten inches long and two inches thick, called 'amôlés’ as currency.
 Cakes of salt were also used as money in other areas of central Africa.

 Salt was used as currency in many parts of Asia as well.
-Marco Polo, returning from his first voyage to Cathay, describes the use of salt coins.
+Marco Polo, returning from his first voyage to Cathay, describes using salt coins.

 Salt making is a big part of the history of the United Kingdom.
-Venice rose to economic greatness through its salt monopoly, while France has always been a major producer of salt after its establishment as a nation.
+Venice rose to economic greatness through its salt monopoly, while France was a significant salt producer after its establishment as a nation.

 Let's look at just how important salt was to the ancient world (compared to how much we take it for granted today):